 - Does the use of a specific clinical pathway expedite Emergency Department (ED) processing times for S-T Elevation Myocardial Infarction (STEMI) patients?

 - Can student paramedics successfully assess a potential spinal injury patient using a spinal immobilization algorithm and subsequently correctly immobilize this patient if required?
-A literature review and simulation study proposal.

 - Aeromedical transfer of patients with ST segment Elevation Myocardial Infarction for Primary Percutaneous Coronary Intervention: in a rural New Zealand setting

 - Does crew qualification improve patient outcome following out-of-hospital cardiac arrest in New Zealand?

 - Inter-hospital aeromedical transports within New Zealand: Investigating the incidence of physiological adverse events

 - Treatment of paediatric patients in the community by extended care paramedics